General Terms And Conditions Of Sale Of DHL Express France

 Instructing Party: The client (sender, third party, loader or other) contracting with DHL.

-Consignment: Pieces, document, all Pieces and/or documents effectively submitted to DHL at the same time, for which transport is requested by the same Instructing Party for the same consignee from a single loading location to a single unloading location and covered by the same transport contract.
+Shipment: Parcels, document or set of Parcels and/or documents effectively submitted to DHL at the same time, for which transport is requested by the same Instructing Party for the same consignee from a single loading location to a single unloading location and covered by the same transport contract.

 ARTICLE 3 – OBLIGATIONS OF THE INSTRUCTING PARTY